sarhanm/sms-survey/README.md

 Take the output and run in your database.

-You can alternatively like doctrine execute the sql statements for you (as long as you properly configured your database in step 1 above).
+You can alternatively let doctrine execute the sql statements for you as long as you properly configured your database.

 ```bash
 php vendor/bin/doctrine orm:schema-tool:create
 ```

+You can see other options by passing a `-h` option to the above command.

 ### Test Manual Setup